Yuba City, California: The 1978 missing person case

-1994 mosque burning
+The 1994 mosque burning

 Yuba City has been home to a significant Muslim population, including Pakistani Americans descended from c.
 1902 immigrants.
 In 1994 the Muslim community completed a mosque that cost an estimated $1.8 million and many hours of donated work.
 Soon after, the mosque was destroyed by an act of arson, the first time that a mosque was destroyed in the United States.
 Eventually the mosque was rebuilt with help of Sikhs, Mormons, Christians, and other groups.
 The story is told in the 2012 documentary An American Mosque.

+The 2020 police brutality incident

+On April 12, 2020, a retired 64 year old veteran named Gregory Gross was assaulted by Yuba City police officers Joshua Jackson, Scott Hansen and Nathan Livingston after they had charged Gross for driving while intoxicated.
+Gross was handcuffed and compliant at the time of the incident.
+After twisting his arm and stating that he was now using "pain compliance techniques," Jackson proceeded to throw Gross face first into the ground, severing his vertebrae and leaving him permanently paralyzed.
+Jackson was afterwards allowed to retire, while Hansen and Livingston remained officers with the Yuba City Police Department.
+No charges have been brought against any of the officers, despite body camera video emerging which captured the prolonged abuse of the handcuffed senior citizen.

+In 2022, after several surgeries and years of physical therapy, Gross sued the police department, ultimately winning a $20 million settlement, which was one of the largest such settlements in U.S. history.

 Geography

 Yuba City is located at 39°8'5" North, 121°37'34" West (39.134792, −121.626201).

 According to the United States Census Bureau, the city has a total area of 15.1 sqmi, of which 15.0 sqmi is land and 0.1 sqmi is water.
-The total area is 0.53% water.
+The total area is 0.52% water.

 The Yuba City area is located 40 mi north of Sacramento and situated in the Sacramento Valley.
 It is home to the Sutter Buttes, the smallest mountain range in the world.
 The Feather River borders the city to the east and the area is sometimes referred to as the "Feather River Valley", which divides the city from its neighbor Marysville.